ICT to improve working of tehsildars

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 At the same time the chief commissioner has issued directions for timelines regarding disposal of cases.
-From today onwards cause-list of cases will be uploaded on website.
+From today, onwards cause-list of cases will be uploaded on website.
 Moreover, decisions will also be uploaded.
-Necessary instructions to this effect have also been issued.

 At the same time the chief commissioner has issued directions for timelines regarding disposal of cases.
-From today onwards cause-list of cases will be uploaded on website.
+From today, onwards cause-list of cases will be uploaded on website.
 Moreover, decisions will also be uploaded.
-Necessary instructions to this effect have also been issued.